satya164/react-native-monorepo-config/README.md

 This configuration will setup a few things:

-- Configure Metro to watch for changes in other packages in the monorepo instead of just the current package.
-This may slow down the bundling process, in large monorepos.
+- Configure Metro to watch for changes in other packages in the monorepo instead of only the current package.
+This may slow down the bundling process in large monorepos.
 In that case, you can override `watchFolders` to add specific folders to watch instead.
 - Block packages defined in `peerDependencies` of other packages in the monorepo to avoid duplicate versions from being loaded.
 Loading duplicate versions of some packages such as `react` can cause issues.
 Make sure to specify `peerDependencies` for your packages appropriately.
 - If the packages defined in `peerDependencies` have been hoisted to the monorepo root, point Metro to them so they can be found.
 - Configure Metro's resolve to prioritize `package.json#source` or the `source` condition in `package.json#exports` so that the app can import source code directly from other packages in the monorepo.
 To utilize this, make sure to add `"source": "src/index.ts"` or `"exports": { ".": { "source": "./src/index.ts" } }` to the `package.json` of the packages you want to import from.